 The following core values have shaped my life and continue to motivate me.

-With my experience and your support, we can surprise the old-line parties and make real change happen in Esquimalt-Saanich-Sooke in 2019.
-Voters are tired of voting for political parties that say one thing before the election then whip their MPs to do the opposite when they form government.
+3. Ethical leadership: Experience as a professional public servant and a volunteer in politics have shown me that ethical leadership is essential to Canada’s future.
+Voters are tired of leaders who say one thing before the election then whip their MPs to do the opposite when they form government.
 We’ve seen this with the Liberals on democratic reform and the environment, the Conservatives on veterans, and the NDP on fracking in BC.